Our Favourite Lake District Photography Spots

 Tarn Hows

 Located between Coniston and Hawkshead, Tarn Hows is a firm favourite for visitors to the Lake District.
-Not only is it a relatively easy walk for all ages'' it takes about an hour to walk around the tarns'' it also offers stunning views.
-Arguably, the best view is from the east side (near the Scott memorial), where the tarns are laid out before you with the Lake District mountains providing a stunning back.
+Not only is it a relatively easy walk for all ages - it takes about an hour to walk around the tarns - it also offers stunning views.
+Arguably, the best view is from the east side (near the Scott memorial), where the tarns are laid out before you with the Lake District mountains providing a stunning backdrop.

 Elterwater and Blea Tarn